hRun/piiS-scanner/README.md

   -v, --verbose               Write verbose output
-  -m MOUNT, --mount MOUNT     Absolute path where to temporarily mount shares to -r RULES, --rules RULES     File to read YARA rules from -p PWD, --pass PWD          File to read credentails for authentication from -s SHARES, --shares SHARES  File to read multiple shares to scan from -t TARGET, --target TARGET  Share to scan.
+  -m MOUNT, --mount MOUNT     Absolute path where to temporarily mount shares to -r RULES, --rules RULES     File to read YARA rules from -p PWD, --pass PWD          File to read credentails for authentication from (absolute path) -s SHARES, --shares SHARES  File to read multiple shares to scan from -t TARGET, --target TARGET  Share to scan.
 Wil be overridden by -s|--shares if specified -w, --write                 Write output to file instead of stdout